Making Your Mark through a Legacy Gift

 The Founding Fathers of our country made their marks on history in part through their signatures on our nation’s most precious documents, the Charters of Freedom.

 You, too, can make your mark on history by supporting the National Archives Foundation in any number of ways, including a provision in your estate plan.

 Now with more than 15 billion records, the National Archives is America’s memory.
 Its holdings include vital original material which serves as critical resources to promote civic education and historical understanding of our national experience.
 Your legacy gift will help ensure our nation’s records continue to be cared for and shared with millions of people throughout the United States and the world for generations to come.

 There are many flexible planned giving options that can benefit you, your family and the National Archives Foundation.
 Three simple ones include:

-- – Appreciated Securities: The gift of appreciated securities is an excellent way to make a major gift while eliminating or significantly reducing capital gains tax, particularly now as 2017 has seen an all-time high of the stock market.
+- – Appreciated Securities: The gift of appreciated securities is an excellent way to make a major gift while eliminating or significantly reducing capital gains tax.

 - – Beneficiary Designation: One of the easiest ways to include the National Archives Foundation in your estate plans is to name it as a beneficiary of your retirement plan, IRA, life insurance policy, or donor-advised fund.
 Just add the Foundation to the beneficiary designation form from your plan provider or administrator.